MPUSP/bioinfo-code-chunks/README.md

 - `data`: raw data tables or files used for examples
 - `docs`: rendered notebooks in `html` format, for example from R markdown
 - `output`: output files saved for future reference or tests
+- `pipeline`: R markdown or jupyter notebooks with examples
-- `source`: notebooks and raw script files
+- `source`: script files

 ### Contents